 - A rare unsympathetic male example in Bad Education.
 Ignacio was molested by a Pedophile Priest when he was a child.
 As an adult, he chooses to blackmail this priest into giving him 1 million pesetas to pay for his heroin addiction.

-- In Wild At Heart, Lula was attacked at a very young age by a family friend; upon learning that, Marietta arranged for him to be murdered.
+- In Wild at Heart, Lula was attacked at a very young age by a family friend; upon learning that, Marietta arranged for him to be murdered.

 - In the original Japanese novel that inspired The Ring (and its various remakes,) Sadako is raped by Nagao Jotaro - who finds out to his disgust that she has Androgen insensitivity syndrome, an intersex condition that causes the woman affected to be born with a vagina, but with XY chromosomes, no uterus, and internal testes where the ovaries would typically be.
 Ashamed and humiliated, she retaliates with a massive telepathic attack, but he overcomes her long enough to strangle her and toss her down the infamous well.
-Sadako's vengeance against the world therefore stems from that incident.
+Sadako's vengeance against the world therefore stems partially from that incident.

 - Esmay Suiza in Once a Hero by Elizabeth Moon was raped as a kid.
 That, and even more how her family handles it, gives her major personal issues to work through.
 She does seek therapy by the end of the book.